calvinfeng/gonotebook/README.md

 5. WebSocket server in Go
     * Dependency Management
     * Video 04 - Chat server
-6. Concurrency
-    * Video 05 - MapReduce
-7. Postgres in Go
+6. Postgres in Go
-    * Video 06 - 99Cats in Go
+    * Video 05 - User Authentication

 ## Prerequisite(s)
 Before you start watching any of the videos listed below, it's important to get yourself familiar with Go's syntax by going through Go tour.

 Go to https://tour.golang.org/ and complete the **Basics** and **Methods and Interfaces** sections of the tutorial.
 I don't expect you to have memorized all the syntax right away.
 As you start building projects with Go, you will become more comfortable with the syntax.

 ## Getting Started with Go